 For Sensys Gatso, a major part of operational risk lies in the management of each individual project.
 Sensys Gatso works actively to integrate risk management in each customer project, and has developed an in-house tool, Risk Assessment Analysis, for this purpose.
 The tool enables the company to identify, manage and where necessary, accept and limit the risks involved in each project.
 The project manager is responsible for implementing Risk Assessment Analysis and subsequently following up and reporting on important matters.
 In addition to this, for larger projects, a member of the management team will be appointed to act as sponsor for the project and the point of contact for regular reports from the project manager.

-Each linear manager is also responsible for driving and developing his/her respective area of responsibility, which includes identifying opportunities and threats as well as continuously following up activities.
+Each entity manager is responsible for driving and developing his/her respective area of responsibility, which includes identifying opportunities and threats as well as continuously following up on activities.
+In the local management team meetings projects are discussed, resulting in operational decisions.

 Price risk in the Group’s operations primarily arise in conjunction with the purchase of material used in manufacturing.